surma/surma.dev/content/things/ditherpunk.md

 <figcaption>Diffusion matrix by Bill Atkinson.</figcaption>
 </figure>

-It’s worth nothing that the Atkinson diffusion matrix contains six ones, but is normalized using $\frac{1}{8}$, meaning it doesn’t diffuse the _entire_ error to neighboring pixels, increasing the perceived contrast of the image.
+It’s worth noting that the Atkinson diffusion matrix contains six ones, but is normalized using $\frac{1}{8}$, meaning it doesn’t diffuse the _entire_ error to neighboring pixels, increasing the perceived contrast of the image.

 <figure>
 <section class="carousel">